SYSU-Linxp/SYSU_Graduation_Project/README.md

   ...
   So as to the "test.list" and "query.list", which are for probe and query
 3.Train the base model(ResNet-50) on the dataset A, such as DukeMTMC, and move the trained model the 'Model' file.
 4.Let B as the target dataset,such as Market1501, and modify A->B in Model/unsupervised.py.
+5.Run the unsupervised.py to training(SPL).Since the training process take a long time, I suggest you to run with nohup.